thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-The ownership mechanism has some rules.

-**Rule:** An **owner reference** is always the unique owner of the referenced object, as a consequence when owner references are copied the ownership is transferred.
+**Rule:** An **owner reference** is always the unique owner of the referenced object.
+As a consequence when owner references are copied the ownership is transferred.

 **Rule:** Before the end of its lifetime, owner references must move the ownership of the objects they own.

-> Note: The cake ownership model does not include the concept of a destroyed object.
+The cake ownership model does not have the concept of a destroyed object.
 Instead, everything is viewed as a transformation, where the object is broken into smaller parts and those parts are moved.

 Sample